taylorscott91/mean-lab/README.md

 Instructor support today will be **exclusively** through the Slack "Tech Support" channel and Github issues on this repository (with the exception of previously-scheduled 1on1s).
 We will respond as quickly as we can, but there may be a delay of 30+ minutes occasionally due to scheduled meetings.
 Existing resources -- Google, lesson plans, and other students -- are your best bet.

 Remember: we're gradually releasing responsibility.
-You're not paying us to hold your hand; you're paying us to make you a marketable programmer!
+You're not paying us to hold your hand; you're paying us to ~~make you~~ help you make yourself a marketable programmer!

 ## Lab Submission